Research groups

 I am originally from Sydney, Australia, where I completed my undergraduate degree, a BSc (Hons I) at the University of New South Wales (UNSW).
 I then went on to complete my PhD, in the Parkinson’s disease and neurogenomics lab at the Garvan Institute of Medical Research, investigating the connection between alpha synuclein and mitochondrial dysfunction in sporadic Parkinson’s disease.
 In February 2015 I moved to Oxford to undertake a post-doctoral fellowship in the Richard Wade-Martins lab.

 My research interests lie in the areas of complex iPSC co-culture methods, more specifically, on modelling the interaction of dopamine neurons and astrocytes in neurodegeneration.
-Additionally, i am interested in the downstream validation of potentially new Parkinson's-related targets and the repurposing of compounds which interact with these targets for their therapeutic potential.
+Additionally, i am interested in the downstream validation of new Parkinson's-related targets and the repurposing of compounds which interact with these targets for their therapeutic potential.

 Teaching, Supervision and Departmental Responsibilities